Secure financial support to offset the cost of graduate

 enrolled or planning to enroll in full-time PhD programs.
 We are

-currently accepting applications for spring 2022 fellowships.
+currently accepting applications for summer 2022 fellowships.

 Humane Studies Fellows not only gain financial aid, but also